 These factors indicate straightforwardly that the motion here is timely.
-This motion has been filed less than three months after the commencement of this lawsuit on September 23, 2020.
-There is no risk of prejudice because the case is in its earliest stages, and the government's motion to dismiss remains pending.
-See Fund for Animals, Inc. v.
-Norton, 322 F.3d 728, 734-35 (D.C.
-Cir.

-2003) (finding it "not difficult at all" to find timely a motion to intervene filed "less than two months after the plaintiffs filed their complaint and before the defendants filed an answer").
+This motion has been filed fewer than two months after the commencement of this lawsuit on August 6, 2020.
+There is no risk of prejudice because the case is in its earliest stages, and no responsive pleading has yet been filed.
+See, e.g., Citizens for Balanced Use v.
+Mont.
+Wilderness Ass'n, 647 F.3d 893, 897 (9th Cir.
+2011) (noting that "[a]pplicants filed their motion to intervene in a timely manner, less than three months after the complaint was filed and less than two weeks after the [government] filed its answer to the complaint").1

-2. The Proposed Intervenors have a "legally protected interest" implicated by Plaintiffs' challenge to the NEPA Rule.
+2. The Proposed Intervenors have a "legally protectable" interest implicated by plaintiffs' challenge to the NEPA Rule.
+Bridgeport Guardians, Inc. v.
+Delmonte, 602 F.3d 469, 473 (2d Cir.
+2010).
+The rule "does not require that the intervenor prove a property right, whether in the constitutional or any other sense."
+Brennan v.
+N.Y.C.
+Bd. of Educ., 260 F.3d 123, 130 (2d Cir.
+2001) (quoting United States v.
+City of Chicago, 870 F.2d 1256, 1260 (7th Cir.
+1989)).
 Under this standard, a trade association generally has "a sufficient interest to permit it to intervene [when] the validity of a regulation from which its members benefit is challenged," where lifting the regulation "might well lead to significant changes in the profession and in the way [the members] conduct their businesses."
 N.Y.
 Pub.
 Interest Research Grp., Inc. v.
 Regents of Univ. of State of N.Y., 516 F.2d 350, 352 (2d Cir.
 1975) (per curiam).

 That is the case here.
 The NEPA Rule improves regulatory certainty-and reduces the regulatory burden and likelihood of litigation-for the Proposed Intervenors' members.
 It does so by clarifying NEPA's key terms, more appropriately calibrating the regulations' scope to the words that Congress used.
 In addition, the Rule will make NEPA reviews less time consuming, more efficient, and less costly by encouraging coordination among agencies involved in a single federal project (see 85 Fed.
 Reg. at 43,325) and setting predictable and enforceable rules concerning timelines and page limits (id. at 43,362-64).
-It also will eliminate the need to categorize effects as "direct" or "indirect" and situate the concept of "cumulative" effects within the proximate cause framework, focusing appropriately on whether effects are reasonably foreseeable and have a reasonably close causal relationship to the proposed action.
-Id. at 43,343-44.
+It also will eliminate the need to categorize effects as "direct" or "indirect" and situate the concept of "cumulative" effects within the proximate cause